IBM/cloud-functions-workshops/prereqs/signup.md

     ![Registration page bottom](images/ibm-cloud-registration-2.png)

     You should be directed to verify your account email address:

     ![Registration account email message](images/ibm-cloud-registration-3.png)

-1. Look for the account confirmation email in your email inbox:
+1. Look for the account confirmation email in your inbox:

     ![Confirmation email](images/ibm-cloud-registration-email.png)

     and click `Confirm account` in the email body which should take you back to IBM Cloud and display a confirmation message:

     ![Registration completed](images/ibm-cloud-registration-4.png)

 1. [Login into IBM Cloud](https://console.bluemix.net/login) using the account credentials you have registered.